uhnomoli/Hoep/README.md

 ![Build status][travis-ci]

-Hoep is a Python binding for the Hoedown Markdown library.
+Hoep is a Python binding for the [Hoedown][hoedown] Markdown library.

 ## Install